I have lived in Denmark for almost 2 years, and I wanted to share the things to do in the various cities here.

 Visit the Viking Ship Museum

 The museum has 5 viking ships that were found in the fjord.
 The museum also has a ship yard where people continue to make viking ships to this day.
-The museum is 130 kr.
-You can take a sailing trip on a viking ship for 110 kr.
+The museum is 110-150 kr depending on the season.
+You can also take a sailing trip on a viking ship for 120 kr.

 Downtown there are tons of shops, cafés, and restaurants.
 There are also 2 park and one of them has friendly ducks.